When taking out Income Protection, one of the biggest decisions you’ll need to make is the length of your deferred period.

 If your employer provides you with full sick pay, then you’d typically set your deferred period at a point in the future when your sick pay runs out.
 This is because it is not possible for you to claim both Income Protection benefits and full sick pay benefits at the same time, as you’d effectively have two incomes while off sick in these circumstances.

-If you receive partial sick pay, then your Accident & Sickness policy might pay out a lower benefit while you’re on reduced sick pay, topping what you receive from your employer to the full value of your Income Protection benefit.
+If you receive partial sick pay, then your Accident and Sickness policy might pay out a lower benefit while you’re on reduced sick pay, topping what you receive from your employer to the full value of your Income Protection benefit.

-If you don’t get sick pay and only have limited savings, then setting a shorter deferral period is usually the better option so you don’t have to rely on your savings if you are unable to work.
+A recent study found that 1.15 million UK workers currently fail to meet the SSP earnings threshold of £116.75 per week, and our 2025 Individual Protection Survey found that 1 in 6 workers wouldn’t last a month without their main income.If you don’t get sick pay and only have limited savings, then setting a shorter deferral period is usually the better option so you don’t have to rely on your savings if you’re unable to work.

-Setting your deferment period is very simple and is done when you apply for your Income Protection.
+Setting your deferred period is very simple and is done when you apply for your Income Protection.
 The option to choose your excess period will be available when you first get quotes and is then finalised when you complete your official application.

 You can use our online Income Protection quote engine to generate quotes with various deferment periods to see how the cost of cover changes depending on how long you can wait before making a claim.